 Hormone replacement therapy (HRT) aims to relieve some symptoms of menopause by making female hormone levels return to normal.
 The treatment can be provided as estrogen alone or a combination of estrogen and progestin.

-For women who still have a uterus, the hormone progestin is used along with estrogen to prevent overgrowth of the uterus lining, which can lead to endometrial cancer.
+For women who still have a uterus, the hormone progestin is used along with estrogen to prevent overgrowth of the uterus lining, leading to endometrial cancer.
 HRT is available in the form of a pill, nasal spray, patch, skin gel, injection, vaginal cream, or ring.